-WE SUPPORT COUNCIL BY donating equipment or funds to improve the theatre facility.
+SUPPORT TOWN COUNCIL BY donating equipment or funds to improve the theatre facility.
 In 2009 we sponsored ‘Soundly Seated’ a musical concert which raised $4,000 for the new seating project..
 In 2010 we donated $2,000 towards the cost of a new lighting console for the theatre.
-Partnering with Kerry Moore School of Dance, in 2015 we purchased two LED lighting fixtures and cabling.
-In 2017 we obtained a grant from the Community Foundation of Grey Bruce for $3000 and with matching funds from us, we installed a Hearing Assist System in a section of the theatre.
+Partnering with Kerry Moore School of Dance, in 2015 we purchased two LED lighting fixtures and cabling for $2,500.
+In 2017 we obtained a grant from the Community Foundation Grey Bruce for $3000 and with matching funds from us, we installed a Hearing Assist System in a section of the theatre.
 HCP has purchased blackout curtains for the theatre entrance for $600.
 In 2022, we applied for and received a $10,000 grant from Community Foundation Grey Bruce We donated the funds to the town to help with the purchase of new stage curtains in the theatre.
 We endeavour to donate equipment or furnishings to enhance the theatre on an ongoing basis, to be used by all.

 CONTINUE TO SEEK ways in which our non-profit, charitable organization can fulfill our mandate to produce a broad range of theatrical presentations of the highest possible calibre and to provide an outlet for creative community involvement.
 Working with local schools, we continue to expose youth to live theatre, particularly as so many programs have been cut.